Non-sporting

 It is important that you persevere and show patience though.
 Allowing your dog to get its own way will only teach bad habits.
 So you should start training Chow puppies as soon as you get them because they are notoriously disobedient breeds that require a firm owner.

-Though owning a Chow Chow shouldn't throw up any particular health problems as they are relatively healthy dogs, as with all breeds, they will be more susceptible to some issues, including;
+Though owning a Chow Chow shouldn’t be associated with any particular health problems as they are relatively healthy dogs, as with all breeds, they will be more susceptible to some issues, including;

 To ensure your Chow Chow stays healthy, you should regularly exercise it, keep a close eye on the dog’s diet, make sure it stays at a healthy weight, and periodically visit your vet for check-ups so they can keep an eye on it.